Jasprit Bumrah: Bowling style

 Bumrah gained prominence with his unorthodox action and hyperextended elbows.
 His run-up is short, the first part of which consists of small, stuttering strides.
 He has an anomalous, stiff-armed action yet generates high pace, and his unusual point of release makes it difficult for batters to read his bowling.
 Accordingly, the Indian team often uses him in powerplay and death overs.
 He bowls outside the off-stump, yorkers and short length balls frequently.
 According to former international bowler Shoaib Akhtar, Bumrah's bowling action has the potential to cause back injuries.
 Bumrah's front-on bowling action means that bowlers like him generate speed primarily from their shoulders and back, increasing the risk of injury.

 I think Jasprit Bumrah is very, very interesting.
 He runs off a very short run-up.
 He jogs and then bowls with a very short run.
-He has got straight arms.
+He has straight arms.
 His bowling is not textbook by any means, but it works.
 He is very different from other pace bowlers, which reminds me of another fast bowler of my era, who was very different from everyone else – Jeff Thomson.